Overseas France

 Outside Europe, four broad classes of overseas French territorial administration currently exist: overseas departments/regions, overseas collectivities, the sui generis territory of New Caledonia, and uninhabited territories.
 From a legal and administrative standpoint, these four classes have varying legal status and levels of autonomy, although all permanently inhabited territories have representation in both France's National Assembly and Senate, which together make up the French Parliament.
+Six of these regions are considered Outermost Regions of the European Union, with the rest, excepting Clipperton, considered overseas countries and territories that cooperate with the European Union.

-2,816,000 people lived in overseas France in January 2023.
+2,834,000 people lived in overseas France in January 2024.
 Most of these residents are citizens of France and citizens of the European Union.
 This makes them able to vote in French and European elections.

 Varying constitutional statuses

-Overseas regions and departments
+Overseas departments and regions

 Overseas regions have exactly the same status as France's mainland regions.
 The French Constitution provides that, in general, French laws and regulations (France's civil code, penal code, administrative law, social laws, tax laws, etc.) apply to French overseas regions just as in metropolitan France, but can be adapted as needed to suit the region's particular needs.
 Hence, the local administrations of French overseas regions cannot themselves pass new laws.